Priya2410/AmbulanceLocator/README.md

 # AmbulanceLocator
 ### What does the app do?
-- The app lets the user find nearby and as well as call the nearby ambulances.
+- The app lets the user find nearby ambulances and as well as call the nearby ambulances.
 - The user doesnt need to login as he shall presumably be in an emergency situation , so an anonymous login is used.
 - The app lets the user login as helper or patient .
 - The helper can see the nearby requests and accept a request and he/she will be directed to google maps with the directions to the route.